 What are my Wear Again options?

 1. One idea is to hang them back in the wardrobe with the coat hangers facing the other way.
-I am not convinced about that system, because what if I don’t remember at the end of a hectic day, that the garment is already on its second wear and ready for a wash?
+I am not convinced about that system.
+What if I don’t remember at the end of a hectic day, that the garment is already on its second wear and ready for a wash?
 With an uncertain history, a dangerous Groundhog Day type of scenario may ensue.

 2. Draped lovingly over a chair is a popular arrangement, but be careful that you don’t end up with a chairdrobe of sorts.
 Stuff attracts more stuff and before you know it, you may end up with a dumping ground and nowhere to sit.
 So proceed with caution.

-5. Have a look at your setup and where you can find space.
-It may be an empty cube in your shelving arrangement, a drawer or a small section of the wardrobe separated from the rest by a suit bag.
+Have a look at your setup and where you can find space.
+It may be an empty cube in your shelving arrangement.
+It may be a drawer or a small section of the wardrobe separated from the rest by a decorative hanger, a piece of ribbon or a suit bag.

 It should be treated as your first port of call when getting dressed, to keep things moving in your system.
 Nothing worse than a once-worn linen shirt languishing in its designated area, wondering when its time will come again.